In the ReCap project, there are seven recovery capitals – natural, social, financial, cultural, built, political, and human.

 By paying attention to recovery capitals, each person or community can assess their existing strengths and resources, and identify priorities for enhancing their capitals to support their recovery based on what is important to them.
 This aligns with strengths-based and community-led approaches to resilience and recovery.

 ReCap is a collaboration across Australia and Aotearoa New Zealand.
 We acknowledge the Traditional Custodians of the lands on which we live and work, and pay our respects to the cultures, Country and Elders past and present of Aboriginal and Torres Strait Islander peoples across Australia.
 We also acknowledge Māori as tangata whenua of Aotearoa New Zealand.
 The ReCap project has been deeply enhanced by contributions of Indigenous team members and partners across both countries.
-We recognise the continuing connection to land, waters, culture and community of Indigenous peoples and the role this plays in disaster prevention, management and recovery.
+We recognise the continuing connection to land, waters, culture and community of Indigenous peoples and the role this plays in disaster recovery.